Drink driving in Ireland

 For example, if you have consumed 4 standard drinks, it is recommended to wait at least 4 hours before driving.
 However, it is important to note that this is just a general guideline, and individual factors (including body weight, metabolism, and amount of alcohol consumed) can affect the length of time it takes for alcohol to be eliminated from the body.

-There is nothing you can do to remove alcohol from your system any quicker, you must be give your body the time it needs to process the alcohol.
+There is nothing you can do to remove alcohol from your system any quicker, you must give your body the time it needs to process the alcohol.

 Remember that any amount of alcohol can impair your driving.

-Can you drink drive in an emergency?
+Can you drink and drive in an emergency?

 It is never, ever safe to drink and drive, in the instance of an emergency you should call 999.
 It is illegal to drive over the legal drink driving limits, regardless of the circumstances.

-In the event of an emergency, it is recommended to use alternative means of transportation, or seek assistance from an experienced driver.
+In the event of an emergency, it is recommended to use alternative means of transportation or seek assistance from an experienced driver.

 Does a drink driving conviction stop you going to America?